How adversarial attacks can disrupt seemingly stable accurate classifiers: Discussion and relation to prior work

 \subsection{Existence of adversarial examples}

 Since the seminal work \cite{szegedy2013intriguing} reporting the discovery of adversarial examples in deep neural networks, the topic of adversarial examples as well as their origins and the mechanisms behind their occurrence have been the focus of significant attention in theoretical and computational machine learning communities.
 One hypothesis, expressed in \cite{szegedy2013intriguing} was that the existence of the adversarial examples could be attributed to the inherent instabilities -- i.e., large Jacobian norms leading to large Lipschitz constants for the classification maps.
-Theorems~\ref{thm:susceptibility}, \ref{thm:undetectability} (see also Theorems~\ref{thm:hemisphere:susceptibility} and~\ref{thm:hemisphere:undetectability} in Section~\ref{sec:hemispheres_model} of the supplementary material) show that whilst the later mechanism may indeed constitute a feasible route for adversarial examples to occur, our presented framework reveals a simple and under-explored pathway for adversarial data to emerge naturally in systems without large Jacobian norms.
+Theorems~\ref{thm:susceptibility}, \ref{thm:undetectability} (see also Theorems~\ref{thm:hemisphere:susceptibility} and~\ref{thm:hemisphere:undetectability} in Section~\ref{sec:hemispheres_model}) show that whilst the latter mechanism may indeed constitute a feasible route for adversarial examples to occur, our presented framework reveals a simple pathway for adversarial data to emerge naturally in systems without large Jacobian norms.